Luminosity Gaming: Super Smash Bros.

-In October 8th, 2016, Luminosity Gaming signed their first Super Smash Bros. for 3DS and Wii U representative being the Japanese Mewtwo player Abadango.
+In October 8, 2016, Luminosity Gaming signed their first Super Smash Bros. for 3DS and Wii U representative being the Japanese Mewtwo player Abadango.
 Shortly after, they signed their first Super Smash Bros.
 Melee player being European Fox main Ice.
 Both players left shortly before the start of 2018 ending their Smash Division.
-This was until Melee player Ginger was signed in February of 2021.
+This was until Melee player Ginger was signed in February 2021.

-In October 9th, 2022, they announced Maister as their first Super Smash Bros.
+In October 9, 2022, they announced Enrique Hernández ("Maister") as their first Super Smash Bros.
 Ultimate player.
+The following year on March 23, 2023, they announced they had signed two more Ultimate players, being Gavin Dempsey ("Tweek") and Leonardo López ("MkLeo").
+In May 2024, they announced that they had signed the Smash Ultimate player and content creator Tyler Martins ("Marss").
+The following month, Luminosity announced they would be returning to the Melee scene, by signing Miles Foster ("Soonsay") and Justin Hallett ("Wizzrobe") as players.

+League of Legends

+On November 26, 2024, Luminosity announced their entry into League of Legends by entering the North American Challengers League (NACL).
+The NACL is the second-tier league for teams in North America, with its best teams earning a shot to be promoted to the League of Legends Championship of The Americas (LTA) North Conference as guests.